-I found out I was pregnant with my son in September of 2016.
-I was working in an emergency room as a nurse at that time and heading into my second-to-last semester of school to become a nurse practitioner.
+I was working in an emergency room as a nurse and heading into my second-to-last semester of school to become a nurse practitioner.
 My husband and I had only been trying to conceive for a month.
 Because I have polycystic ovary syndrome (PCOS) and irregular periods, I figured getting pregnant would take longer, but there I was on September 1 with a positive test.
 We were ecstatic.
-Being a planner, I spent the majority of the next nine months thinking about and planning everything about my son’s birth.
+As a planner, I spent most of the next nine months thinking about and planning everything about my son’s birth.
 I consider myself a well-educated woman and medical professional, so it was no surprise that the heart of my plans included breastfeeding my son.
-I spent months researching the best pumps for when I had to go back to work, deciding on a storage-and-feeding set, and learning about ways to strengthen the breastfeeding bond.
-Formula never crossed my mind.
+I spent months researching the best pumps for when I had to return to work, deciding on a storage-and-feeding set, and learning about ways to strengthen the breastfeeding bond.
+Formula feeding never crossed my mind.
 After all, I was always told breast was best.
 Sure, I had some friends who gave some formula here or there, but I just knew I would be one of the ones who would exclusively breastfeed and pump for my son.

 Aside from terrible reflux, my pregnancy was fairly uneventful until the end of the third trimester.
-At my thirty-five week appointment, my obstetrician pointed out that my blood pressure had been creeping up for a few weeks She said she didn’t think it was anything serious, but she wanted me to complete a twenty-four hour urine total protein test just to be sure.
+At my thirty-five-week appointment, my obstetrician pointed out that my blood pressure had increased for a few weeks.
+She said she didn’t think it was serious, but she wanted me to complete a twenty-four-hour urine total protein test to be sure.
 On Monday, while I was at work, I received the call—my urine tested positive for protein, an indication that I had developed preeclampsia.
 I stopped working, had to monitor my blood pressure daily, have ultrasounds every other day, and I was going to be induced at thirty-seven weeks.
 My world turned upside down.
 I had planned on a vaginal delivery, preferably without pain medication and with minimal intervention, so the idea of an induction was somewhat horrifying to me.
 However, I certainly understood the possible consequences of preeclampsia for mom and baby, and so I was completely in agreement with the plan to induce.

-My husband and I went to the hospital at 9:00 p.m. on Sunday, April 23 to start the induction process.
+My husband and I went to the hospital at 9:00 p.m. on Sunday, April 23, to start the induction process.
 Twenty-one hours later, my son was born.
-My labor and delivery wasn’t exactly how I’d imagined it, but I was nevertheless delighted to meet my son.
-He was six pounds and one ounce, nineteen inches long, and just beautiful.
+My labor and delivery weren’t exactly how I’d imagined, but I was delighted to meet my son.
+He was six pounds, one ounce, nineteen inches long, and beautiful.
 He latched fairly well with assistance while in the delivery room about twenty minutes after his birth, and then we headed over to the recovery side.

 During that time, we went through a number of difficulties.
 He was latching on almost constantly from his first night forward, and he would only nurse for a few minutes before falling asleep.
 This happened again and again.
 I saw the lactation consultant numerous times.
-She helped correct my latch, gave me a nipple shield to use on the left side to help my son latch to a flat nipple, and provided me with a hospital grade pump so I could dry pump before I nursed.
-She encouraged me to save any colostrum I collected and syringe feed it to him.
+She helped correct my latch, gave me a nipple shield on the left side to help my son latch to a flat nipple, and provided me with a hospital-grade pump so I could dry pump before I nursed.
+She encouraged me to save any colostrum I collected and feed it to him in a syringe.
 I only ever collected a few drops at a time—the largest amount was three milliliters in a syringe.

 The second night was horrible.
-He was up “scream crying” all night long, wanting to latch constantly to my chapped and peeling nipples, but would fall asleep again and the cycle would continue.
+He was up “screaming and crying” all night long, wanting to latch constantly to my chapped and peeling nipples, but would fall asleep again, and the cycle would continue.

 At his weight check two days later, he was down to five pounds and seven ounces.
 During that time, he had continued to feed almost constantly and was nursing my nipples completely raw.
 I was told to hand express and pump to encourage my milk to come in, but I only ever got drops of colostrum.
-My transitional milk didn’t come in for six days.
+My milk didn’t come in for six days.
 When my son wasn’t sleeping, he was crying, or he was agitated, moving all over, sucking his wrists, trying to latch onto anything he could, and constantly rooting for a nipple.
-He was “cluster feeding,” and I was told that was normal and to keep breastfeeding him every 2 hours.
+He was “cluster feeding,” and I was told that was normal and to keep breastfeeding him on demand.
+(This is not normal newborn behavior)

 He had weight checks every few days for his first ten days.
-On the sixth day, the LC at the pediatrician’s office suggested doing a weighted feed to calm my nerves and to reassure me that he was getting enough.
-I was starting to get nervous at this point, and I’m sure they felt I was just a “first time mom worrier.”
+On the sixth day, the LC at the pediatrician’s office suggested doing a weighted feed to calm my nerves and reassure me that he was getting enough.

 He weighed less after nursing for forty-five minutes than he did when he started the session.
 The LC laughed and said she must have weighed him wrong and not to worry about it.

-Meanwhile, I was doing everything I could to possibly increase supply.
+Meanwhile, I was doing everything I could to increase supply as much as possible.
 I pumped after every feeding.
-I power pumped.
+I power-pumped.
 I drank gallons of water.
-I took fenugreek and goat’s rue, and I baked lactation cookies with brewer’s yeast and oats.
+I took herbs that were recommended to me and baked lactation cookies with brewer’s yeast and oats.
 Nothing made any difference.

-She asked how often we were supplementing, and we told her it was only a few times a day because I was trying desperately to exclusively breastfeed him.
-She gently suggested it was time to start supplementing him with one or two ounces after every feeding.
-The pediatrician confirmed that he had gained some weight, but he was only five pounds, eleven ounces.
-I was sad about having to use formula regularly, but we were at our wits end with his inconsolable crying, and we decided to follow her advice.
+She asked how often we were supplementing, and we told her it was only a few times a day because I was trying desperately to breastfeed him exclusively.
+She gently suggested it was time to supplement him with one or two ounces after every feeding.
+I was sad about having to use the formula regularly, but we were at our wit’s end with his inconsolable crying, and we (thankfully) decided to follow her advice.

 Feeding my son formula had an immediate positive effect on him.
 His desperate hunger cries eased.
 He began to open his eyes and look around more often.
 He stopped looking so sunken.
 He began having wet and dirty diapers.
 He started to come to life in a way I hadn’t seen before.

-I’d like to say that everything got much better, and everything was wonderful from then on, but that would be a lie.
-My son had a hard time with the standard formula, so we switched to a sensitive variety.
-He seemed to do well with that for a few days, until he started having severe gas pains and green mucousy bowel movements.
-He ended up on hypoallergenic formula, and I cut dairy and soy out of my diet so I could continue giving him whatever milk I made.
+I want to say that everything got much better and was wonderful from then on, but that would be a lie.
+My son struggled with the standard formula, so we switched to a sensitive variety.
+He seemed to do well with that for a few days until he started having severe gas pains and green mucous bowel movements.
+He ended up on hypoallergenic formula, and I cut dairy and soy out of my diet to continue giving him whatever milk I made.

-I was still convinced I’d get my supply up enough to not need formula eventually.
+I was still convinced I’d get my supply up enough not to need formula eventually.
 I started pumping more frequently and giving him pumped milk because he still fell asleep at the breast constantly and never seemed to latch right.
 He developed significant issues with reflux and eventually ended up on two medications for it.
-The dairy and soy free diet wasn’t enough and, after thirteen weeks, we switched him to exclusive formula feeding because he seemed to do better on the formula than breast milk.
+The dairy and soy-free diet wasn’t enough, and after thirteen weeks, we switched him to exclusive formula feeding because he seemed to do better on the formula than on breast milk.

 Here I am, a month and a half after starting treatment for PPD, and I feel like I have enough clarity to finally look back on the first few months of my son’s life.
 We both had a very rough start.
 I am certain that my feeding difficulties and feeling like a failure of a mom contributed in a huge way to the development of PPD.
-However, hindsight is 20/20 and while I was so against formula at the start I am so glad in retrospect that our pediatrician made us supplement.
+However, hindsight is 20/20, and while I was so against formula at the start, I am so glad in retrospect that our pediatrician made us supplement.
 Our son is thriving.
-He is now more than fifteen pounds, happy, alert, playful, and thriving.
-I can now see that even though things didn’t work out the way I’d wanted them to, he loves me.
+He is more than fifteen pounds, happy, alert, playful, and thriving.
+I can now see that he loves me even though things didn’t work out how I wanted them to.
 I am finally able to enjoy him now that I am no longer a slave to the pump, producing only about one-third to one-half of what he needed every day.
 I think about our situation sometimes and realize that if it wasn’t for formula, my son could easily have suffered a significant brain injury or died.
 That’s the reality of it, and that’s the bottom line.
 For whatever reason, I couldn’t make enough milk.
 I’m not a bad person or a bad mom because of it.
 My son and I are both very grateful for those along the way who finally made us realize the most important truth of all is: Fed is Best.

 HOW YOU CAN SUPPORT FED IS BEST